 - Trio Premium: Provides access to Disney+, ESPN+, and the Hulu Streaming Library for $19.99 per month.
 In this plan, Disney+ and Hulu are ad-free, while you still have ads with ESPN+.
 This tier allows you to download content and watch on the go with all three services.

 Star Wars has been a part of my life from as early as I can remember.
 We had a copy of Star Wars on VHS before adding “A New Hope” to the title in 1981.
 I watched it so often; the movie had that bent distortion at the top of the screen you would get from the tape being worn down.
 However, I didn’t mind.

 Like my VHS tape, the galaxy developed in that first Star Wars was rough, gritty, and worn down.
 The universe felt “lived-in.”
 Nothing was clean.
 Everything was dusty, damaged, and dirty.
 We are watching a farm boy navigate a world full of rogues with blasters slung low.
 I remember thinking as a child, “Star Wars is Space Western.”

-Disney+ (Disney’s new streaming service) takes us back to that Western feel in The Mandalorian’s opening scenes.
+Disney+ (Disney’s streaming service) takes us back to that Western feel in The Mandalorian’s season 1 opening scene.
 The show opens with the title character, a bounty hunter in the style of Boba Fett, getting the “you ain’t from around here, are yea” treatment in a desolate space saloon.
 I don’t have to tell you what happens next.
 From there, the show continues in the western theme, with mysterious outlaws, a broken law, hints of tribal Mandalorian lore, and a mystery bounty.